survivejs/react-book/manuscript/04_implementing_notes.md

 * `Notes` - `Notes` acts as an intermediate in between and renders individual `Note` components.
 * `Note` - `Note` is the workhorse of our application.
 Editing and deletion will be triggered here.
 That logic will cascade to `App` through wiring.

 The interesting side benefit of this arrangement is that it allows us to create multiple `Notes` lists per `App`.
-Earlier, this would have become messy.
-Later on we can introduce the concepts of `Lane` and `Lanes` to the hierarchy.
+Earlier, this would have become messy as would have had to duplicate code.
+Later on we can expand the hierarchy by introducing the concepts of `Lane` and `Lanes` to it.

 ### Extracting `Note`